monisha-max/HealthRecommendationSystem/README.md

 # HealthRecommendationSystem

+# Overview
+This project is a comprehensive web application designed to streamline the process of extracting and predicting medicine names from prescription images.
+It provides users with detailed information on substitute medicines, including side effects, purchase links, and prices.
+The application also supports user authentication and feedback collection.

+# Features
+- **User Authentication:**  Secure login and registration pages for personalized access.
+- **User Dashboard:** A dedicated space for users to manage and view all their prescriptions.
+- **Transcript Upload:** An easy-to-use page for uploading new prescription images.
+- **Medicine Information:** This section displays extracted medicines and provides one-click access to substitutes, side effects, purchase links, and prices.
+- **Feedback Form:** Collects user feedback to improve the application continuously.

+# Screenshots
 <img width="680" alt="Screenshot 2024-06-10 at 7 09 54 PM" src="https://github.com/monisha-max/HealthRecommendationSystem/assets/115718081/fd72874c-aefb-43b6-b1a9-d526135caa4c">

 <img width="675" alt="Screenshot 2024-06-10 at 7 17 19 PM" src="https://github.com/monisha-max/HealthRecommendationSystem/assets/115718081/8587db5d-feb3-49fc-87f8-691a10c4c149">